junaidruman/CAR-SALES-ANALYSIS--POWER-BI-PROJECT-/README.md

 Increase sales for Jaguar & Hyundai

-#🏁 CONCLUSION
+🏁 CONCLUSION

-This dashboard delivers a complete performance view of dealership operations, combining KPIs, trends, and insights to support strategic decision-making and revenue growth.
+This dashboard delivers a complete performance view of dealership operations, combining KPIs, trends, and insights to support strategic decision-making and revenue growth in a competitive automotive market.